cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadDocker"></a>
 # **packagesUploadDocker**
-> ModelPackage packagesUploadDocker(owner, repo, data)
+> AlpinePackageUpload packagesUploadDocker(owner, repo, data)

 Create a new Docker package